 1. Take an art class – Art therapy has been shown to help with stress relief.
 Being able to channel the internal emotions into an art medium can be very therapeutic.

-2. Prayer, guided meditation and imagery – Experts say that 10 to 20 minutes of prayer or meditation each day can help reduce stress.
+2. Meditation, prayer and imagery – Experts say that 10 to 20 minutes of prayer or meditation each day can help reduce stress.
 Guided imagery also may be helpful, and can be included with prayer or meditation.
 You can find websites with stress-relieving images to click on, and there are other sources for guided imagery online and at your library.
 You may also choose to see a professional who can guide you through the imagery or meditation.

 3. Go easy on yourself – Don’t engage in self-criticism.
 Repeat your mantra; say your prayers, meditation, or whatever you need to do to silence the “you’re not good enough” voice.

 4. Learn to take a time out – When you are stressed, you may be more prone to angry outbursts.
 Learn to take a moment for a time out before responding to something that angered you.

 5. Be unavailable – Sometimes it can be very stressful to feel like you always have to be there for others.
 At some point, it’s important to turn off your telephone(s) and close your email, and just be there for yourself.
 You can even choose a regular time to do this and inform your friends and family so they won’t be offended when you don’t answer your phone or email.

 6. Breathe deeply – Often a component of meditation, learning to take slow, deep breaths may help relieve stress in and of itself.
 Deep breathing may help remove toxins and relax muscles.
 It also is said to calm the mind.